coingaming/moon-light/.changeset/stupid-carrots-beg.md

 "docs": minor
 ---

-The generation of component descriptions is enabled [MDS-1036]
+fix: the pre-build step of component descriptions generation is enabled [MDS-1036]